imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

 is.
 Something like the guide I wish I had read a couple years ago to get me through the git 101 blues.
 It will cover:

-* some standard and some not-so-standard terms
+* Some standard and some not-so-standard terms
-* how to write a better commit message (that old chestnut)
+* How to write a better commit message (that old chestnut)
-* how to make better commits
+* How to make better commits
-* some ways to configure git to make your life easier
+* Some ways to configure git to make your life easier
-* what the hell rebasing is
+* What the hell rebasing is
-* a few odd parts of git's syntax
+* A few odd parts of git's syntax
-* some lesser-used tools that you might like
+* Some lesser-used tools that you might like

 ### Terms!